Pustelto/personal_web/src/blog/reverse-engineer-linear-1-header/index.md

 ---
 title: 'Reverse engineering Linear - part 1: Header'
-description: "I have used AI to reverse engineered Linear app to learn from top-tier software engineers.
+description: "I have used AI to reverse engineer Linear app to learn from top-tier software engineers.
 I found some interesting patterns on a place I wouldn't expected them - a header."
-excerpt: "I have used AI to reverse engineered Linear app to learn from top-tier software engineers.
+excerpt: "I have used AI to reverse engineer Linear app to learn from top-tier software engineers.
 I found some interesting patterns on a place I wouldn't expected them - a header."
 twitter: 'Using AI to reverse engineer Linear app to learn from top-tier software engineers.
-First part of the series showing 3 interesting patterns from a header from @pustelto.'
+First part of the series showing 3 interesting patterns in a header from @pustelto.'
 tags: ['React', 'Linear', 'Front-end', 'Software engineering']
 date: 2025-09-07
 published: true